MyPureCloud/saml2bearer-oauth-example/README.md

 This example application demonstrates logging in to PureCloud _without the PureCloud login UI_ via SAML.
 This is accomplished with the following components:

 * A local node.js server to serve web pages and accept the SAML assertion
-* An Okta app to authenticate the user and provide a SAML assertion
+* An Okta app to authenticate the user and provide a SAML assertion (this can be done with any supported SAML IdP, the example uses Okta)
 * Use of the /oauth/token endpoint to exchange a SAML assertion for a PureCloud auth token

 # Prerequisites